Watts-Lab/task-mapping/tasks/summaries/Wason's Selection Task-writeup.md

 ## 2. Goal Directives
 The goal is to identify which cards, if turned over, would allow the participant to determine if the conditional sentence is true or false.
 Participants make the selection by clicking on the appopriate cards on the interface.

-Consider the example above: “If there is a D on one side of any card, then there is a 3 on its other side.”
+Consider the example above: "If there is a D on one side of any card, then there is a 3 on its other side."

 This means that if there is a card with D on one side, and something other than 3 on the other side, it would make the sentence false.
 Thus, the answer for each card is as follows: